AnalyticsArtist/GettingCleaningData/CodeBook.md

 * fBodyAcc-min()-X:  Smallest value in array of fBodyAcc for X
 * fBodyAcc-min()-Y:  Smallest value in array of fBodyAcc for Y
 * fBodyAcc-min()-Z:  Smallest value in array of fBodyAcc for Z
-* fBodyAcc-sma():  Signal magnitude area of fBodyAcc for
+* fBodyAcc-sma():  Signal magnitude area of fBodyAcc
 * fBodyAcc-energy()-X:  Energy measure.
 Sum of the squares divided by the number of values.  of fBodyAcc for X
 * fBodyAcc-energy()-Y:  Energy measure.
 Sum of the squares divided by the number of values.  of fBodyAcc for Y
 * fBodyAcc-energy()-Z:  Energy measure.
 Sum of the squares divided by the number of values.  of fBodyAcc for Z